jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 ### Technical Expectations

-You can own large features, which can require more then a month or so of work.
-You are able to break up the projeect into many tasks, and complete them with little guidance.
+You can own large features, which can require more than a month or so of work.
+You are able to break up the project into many tasks, and complete them with little guidance.

 You are *highly* effective as a coder.
 You consistently write code that's cohesive and maintenable.
 You proactively own and fix the codebase, whether it's upgrading to modern frameworks, adding tests, or refactoring confusing pieces.
 You demonstrate *high* throughput -- within your team, and perhaps the org, you may have one of the highest number of commits or the highest number of features shipped.